 There are many reasons why your credit card application can be denied, but thanks to laws in the U.S., lenders are required to inform you why your application was denied.

-Based on these results, you’ll know how to proceed so that you have a better chance of being approved next time.
+Based on these results, you’ll know how to proceed to have a better chance of being approved next time.
 Consider paying off your debts with an installment loan from Simple Fast Loans before applying again.